Simon Halabi

 Bassam Simon Halabi (سيمون حلبي born August 1958) is a Syrian-born British businessman and property developer.

-His wealth derived initially from his father, who was a successful businessman in Syria and backed his son in his early ventures.
+His wealth derived initially from his father, who was a successful businessman in Syria His father, played a crucial role in helping him establish his early ventures.
 Embarking on a series of speculative property ventures, Halabi amassed a sizeable fortune himself.
 In the Sunday Times Rich List 2007, he was ranked 14th richest person in Britain, while the Forbes list of global billionaires listed him at no. 194 in 2007, with an estimated net worth of US $4.3 billion.
 In 2009, Forbes ranked him no. 224 with a reduced net worth of US $2.8 billion.

-Although he remains a private man, he is fond of conspicuous consumption, owning a large fleet of luxury cars including Bentleys and Rolls-Royce Phantoms, as well as a 130-ft yacht.
+Although he remains a private man, he is fond of conspicuous consumption, as well as a 130-ft yacht.
+He also lost £3,000,000,000 of his fortune and changed his name to hide a rape conviction.

 Downfall and bankruptcy

-In late 2007 the sports gym chain Esporta, which he had purchased for £460m, was forced into administration, costing Halabi at least £120m of his own money, and damaging his relationship with his main creditor, Société Générale.
+In late 2007, the sports gym chain Esporta, which he had purchased for £460m, was forced into administration, costing Halabi at least £120m of his own money, and damaging his relationship with his main creditor, Société Générale.

 In January 2008, Halabi sold his one-third stake in the flagship Shard development in London for £30m—a stake that had been valued at over £130m six months earlier.
 Later that year the Mentmore Towers project, which Halabi had purchased in 1997 with a view to turning it into a six-star hotel, ran into problems.
 The grade II listed building was mothballed, with essential maintenance work remaining undone as the project architects sued Halabi for unpaid fees.
 By 2008, English Heritage classed Mentmore Towers as "At Risk", due to likelihood of weather damage and lack work being carried out.

 In June 2009, his group of property companies defaulted on $1.9 billion of bonds.
-The debts in question had been secured on nine London properties, which had fallen in value by up to 50% since the start of the credit crunch, leaving them in negative equity.
+The debts in question had been secured on nine London properties, which had fallen in value by up to 50% since the start of the Great Recession, leaving them in negative equity.
 In August 2009 insolvency specialists MCR were appointed as liquidators of Buckingham Securities Holdings, Halabi's principal client advisory vehicle.

 By October 2009, Halabi's Anglo Swiss Holdings company began to liquidate assets including the attempted sale of Cambridge House in Piccadilly, in central London, previously the premises of the Naval and Military Club.
 On 1 April 2010, he was declared bankrupt in the High Court in London.